sparanoid/sts/README.md

 ## ✨ Features

 - **Gatus Integration**: Works with [Gatus](https://github.com/TwiN/gatus) backend for monitoring.
 - **Incident Management**: Built-in CMS for managing and displaying service incidents with status updates.
-Powered by [Payload CMS 3](https://payloadcms.com/).
+Powered by [Payload CMS](https://payloadcms.com/).
 - **Beautiful UI**: A modern UI with perfect Lighthouse results (100 in every category).
 - **Fully Responsive**: Great experience on all devices from mobile to desktop.
 - **Supports Dark Mode**: Theme detection with an option to toggle manually.